 - Do menu planning around locally grown, seasonal fruits and vegetables when possible.

-When you cook, it’s easy to overdo it during the holidays – and end up wasting food (and money).
+When you cook, it’s easy to overdo it during the holidays—and waste food (and money).

 Instead, be realistic about what you and your guests will eat.